ykstech/custom_toast_and_snackbar/README.md

 # custom_toast_and_snackbar
-Android librsry for custom toast and snackbar
-Current latest version 1.0
+Android library for custom toast and snackbar /n Current latest version 1.0
 > Step 1.
 Add the JitPack repository to your build file
 ```gradle